AyushSehrawat/dotfiles/kitty/README.md

 `kitty.conf` file is used to config kitty.

+Also install the fonts provided in the ttf folder for a better look and coding experience

 For more regarding key bindings and configuration check https://sw.kovidgoyal.net/kitty/overview/

 Theme used - https://github.com/catppuccin/kitty